top of page

 The Niagara Pumphouse Arts Centre hosts year-round events, exhibitions, and programs, giving back to the community by providing access to the arts for those in need.

-Rotary volunteers will be on hand at the Pumphouse as an information station until 1:oo pm.
+If you have questions about the tour, Rotary volunteers will be on hand at the Niagara Pumphouse Arts Centre as an information station until 1:oo pm, Friday and Saturday.

 www.niagarapumphouse.ca